sckott/recology/_drafts/2015-11-11-open-schol.md

 > What would an organisation actually look like if run on these principles?

 They list [ORCID][orcid] and [CERN][cern] as examples.
-They didn't mention software per se, but I think software can be thought of as infrastructure.
-I think [rOpenSci][ros] is an example of software infrastructure.
-Let me explain.
+They didn't mention software per se.
+Can an organization that makes software be considered infrastructure?
+And if not, how do these principles apply to software, if at all?

-Are we actually infrastructure?
-I think we are in a sense.
+Can we consider rOpenSci as infrastructure?
+I think we can in a sense.
 We are building a long-lasting framework for building and maintaining software, supporting the people that make the software, and maintaining the underlying tools to make it all run smoothly.

 We provide a number of services that places us more into the role of infrastructure: